abdulkerimcan/contacts_app_firebase/README.md

 In this application you can add contacts,delete contacts,search contacts, or update the contact that has been registered.

 This contact data is registered on the Internet.
-Thanks to the http library, I can receive contacts.
+Thanks to the firebase Realtime, I can receive contacts.
 Or I can delete it.

 Thanks to the following code, I can access the table in the database by creating a reference.
 ```dart